cjbatin/Nodejs-Lambda-Pusher-Beams-for-Android-Notifications/README.md

 # NodeJS Lambda and Pusher Beams for Android Notifications

-An example project that accompanies my tutorial on using AWS Go Lambda and Pusher Beams for iOS Notifications.
+An example project that accompanies my tutorial on using AWS NodeJS Lambda and Pusher Beams for Android Notifications.

 https://pusher.com/tutorials/aws-lambda-nodejs-android-notifications